sighupio/fury-kubernetes-logging/docs/CONTRIBUTING.md

-  deploy-elasticsearch-single   Deploys the `elasticsearch-single` component in the cluster deploy-elasticsearch-triple   Deploys the `elasticsearch-triple` component in the cluster clean-%                       Clean the container image resulting from another target.
+  deploy-elasticsearch-single   Deploys the `elasticsearch-single` component in the cluster deploy-elasticsearch-triple   Deploys the `elasticsearch-triple` component in the cluster clean-%                       Clean the container image resulting from another target. build-canonical-json          Build a canonical JSON for any tag of module, only to be run inside a clean working directory
 ```

 ## bump-version (Release process)